 The absolute latest date by which a proof of registration must be turned in is Add Date (Friday, March 6).
-The election funding form must be turned in after the end of voting
+The election funding form must be turned in after the end of voting on Friday, April 10.

 Campaigning rules and guidelines